harrisonlab/phytophthora_fragariae/README.md

 The number of ORF CRNs overlapping Augustus CRNs:
 111
 The number of Augustus CRNs overlapping ORF CRNs:
-117
+116
 The number of CRNs unique to ORF models:
 7
 The number of CRNs unique to Augustus models:
 5
 The number of sequences extracted is
-129
+128
 P.fragariae - Bc23
 The number of ORF CRNs overlapping Augustus CRNs:
-101
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-107
+105
 The number of CRNs unique to ORF models:
-5
+7
 The number of CRNs unique to Augustus models:
-6
+7
 The number of sequences extracted is
-118
+119
 P.fragariae - Nov27
 The number of ORF CRNs overlapping Augustus CRNs:
 101
 The number of Augustus CRNs overlapping ORF CRNs:
-109
+108
 The number of CRNs unique to ORF models:
 5
 The number of CRNs unique to Augustus models:
-5
+4
 The number of sequences extracted is
-119
+117
 P.fragariae - Nov5
 The number of ORF CRNs overlapping Augustus CRNs:
-101
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-107
+104
 The number of CRNs unique to ORF models:
-5
+7
 The number of CRNs unique to Augustus models:
-4
+6
 The number of sequences extracted is
-116
+117
 P.fragariae - Nov71
 The number of ORF CRNs overlapping Augustus CRNs:
 99
 The number of Augustus CRNs overlapping ORF CRNs:
-107
+108
 The number of CRNs unique to ORF models:
 6
 The number of CRNs unique to Augustus models:
-5
+4
 The number of sequences extracted is
 118
 P.fragariae - Nov77
 The number of ORF CRNs overlapping Augustus CRNs:
-99
+98
 The number of Augustus CRNs overlapping ORF CRNs:
-107
+105
 The number of CRNs unique to ORF models:
-5
+6
 The number of CRNs unique to Augustus models:
-4
+5
 The number of sequences extracted is
 116
 P.fragariae - Nov9
 The number of ORF CRNs overlapping Augustus CRNs:
-100
+98
 The number of Augustus CRNs overlapping ORF CRNs:
-108
+106
 The number of CRNs unique to ORF models:
-5
+7
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is
 117
 P.fragariae - ONT3
 The number of ORF CRNs overlapping Augustus CRNs:
-97
+96
 The number of Augustus CRNs overlapping ORF CRNs:
-104
+103
 The number of CRNs unique to ORF models:
-6
+7
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is
 114
 P.fragariae - SCRP245_v2
 The number of ORF CRNs overlapping Augustus CRNs:
-100
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-108
+105
 The number of CRNs unique to ORF models:
-5
+6
 The number of CRNs unique to Augustus models:
-6
+4
 The number of sequences extracted is
-119
+115
 ```

 #Making a combined file of Braker and CodingQuary genes with additional ORF effector candidates